ANSON-WAN/CB2200/CB_CB2200_Week4.md

 - An interval estimate uses a range of values to estimate a population parameter.
 - help describe the uncertainty surrounding an estimate.
 - Technically, 95% confidence means that if you take repeated random samples from a population, and construct a confidence interval for each sample using the same method, you can expect that 95% of these intervals will capture the population mean.
 You can also expect that 5% of the total will not capture the population mean.
+- Confidence Level : The confidence level represents the probability that a confidence interval will contain the true parameter value.
+Common confidence levels are **90%, 95%, and 99%**.
 - The confidence level refers to the long-term success rate of the method, or the estimation process based on random sampling.
 - Imagine you take 20 random samples of 100 penguins each from the penguin population, and calculate a 95% confidence interval for each sample.
 You can expect that approximately 19 of the 20 intervals, or 95% of the total, will contain the actual population mean weight of 31 pounds.
 One such interval will be the range of values between 28 pounds and 32 pounds.
+- Statistical Significance
+    - Definition: Statistical significance indicates whether the observed effect or relationship in the data is unlikely to have occurred by random chance alone, based on a predetermined significance level (e.g., α = 0.05).
+    - Usage: Helps in deciding whether to reject the null hypothesis.
+If the P-value is less than α, the result is considered statistically significant.

 -------
 Step of calculation